Prateekgautam21/Summergeeks/README.md

 On check-out this is mail that visitor will recieve
 ![recieve](https://i.imgur.com/QpOHr8h.png)

 The mail used in here is just for test purpose.
+Thank you.